opex78/MERN/Readme.md

 ==== Higher Order Component ====

-HOC : takes component as input and returns a enhanced component
+function, which will take a component as input and returns an enhanced component